 - Retract the slide rooms.
 DO NOT store the motorhome with slide rooms extended. - Shut off all appliances.
-Close the primary LP-Gas valve. - Remove all articles from refrigerator/ freezer and clean thoroughly. - If equipped with residential refrigerator, drain icemaker and icemaker tray.
-See manufacturers manual for more details. - Prop doors open to prevent mildew. - Holding tanks should be drained and fresh water system winterized with potable antifreeze and winterize the plumbing system using air pressure. - Retract and secure all awnings. - Turn OFF the interior house power. - ◆ Cancel the Automatic Generator Start program. - Batteries should be stored fully charged.
+Close the primary propane valve. - Remove all articles from refrigerator/ freezer and clean thoroughly. - If equipped with residential refrigerator, drain icemaker and icemaker tray.
+See manufacturers manual for more details. - Drain holding tanks.
+Winterize the fresh water system using FDA RV antifreeze or air pressure to evacuate the plumbing system. - Retract and secure all awnings. - Turn OFF interior house power. - ◆ Cancel the Automatic Generator Start program to prevent safety hazards such as unexpected power generation, exhaust fumes and a hot exhaust line. - Store batteries fully charged.
 Batteries stored in a discharged state will readily freeze.

-- If possible, position the motorhome so the batteries are accessible for charging or changing without having to move the motorhome. - If available, leave the motorhome hooked to shore power.
-Leave the main battery disconnect switches ON. - Careful placement of a small heat source in the interior will help control moisture.
-Desiccate filter systems will help remove interior moisture - If AC power is not available, turn the chassis battery disconnect switch OFF. - If possible, store the motorhome inside a storage building. - If stored outside, inspect all seams and seals twice a month for possible leakage. - Store the motorhome with a full fuel tank to minimize moisture condensing at top of fuel tank - Vents and windows should be closed to prevent wind driven rain entrance. - Tires should be stored at maximum inflation pressure. - Perform a full interior inspection for water leaks twice a month.
-Be sure to check behind all cabinet doors and drawers
+- If possible, position the motorhome so the batteries are accessible for charging or changing without having to move the motorhome. - ◆ If available, leave the motorhome hooked to shore power.
+Leave the main battery disconnect switches ON. - ◆ Careful placement of a small heat source in the interior will help control moisture.
+Desiccate filter systems will help remove interior moisture. - If AC power is not available, turn the chassis battery disconnect switch OFF. - If possible, store the motorhome inside a storage building. - If stored outside, inspect all seams and seals twice a month for possible leakage. - Store the motorhome with a full fuel tank to minimize moisture condensing at top of fuel tank. - Close vents and windows to prevent wind driven rain entrance. - Store tires at maximum inflation pressure. - Perform a full interior inspection for water leaks twice a month.
+Be sure to check behind all cabinet doors and drawers.